On Friday, Feb. 26, Washington County moved to "Moderate" risk.

 Will Washington County notify us if an employee tests positive?

 If someone in your organization tests positive, you can download this COVID-19 response toolkit, which will include information on transmission, infection prevention and control, and what to expect if there is an outbreak at a facility.
 The guide provides helpful guidance on monitoring symptoms, implementing physical distancing, and when to allow employees to return to work.

 Sick leave policies need to be supported and enforced.
-Physical distancing and other measures to stop the spread of the disease need to be in place at all Washington County businesses.
+Physical distancing, face coverings and other measures to stop the spread of the disease need to be in place at all Washington County businesses.